onlyfanfuriks/simple-reg-cleaner/README.md

 ### Run

-To run the Docker Registry Cleaner, you need to provide the required environment variables for authentication and, if necessary, mount fresh configuration files inside the container:
+To run the Docker Registry Cleaner, you will need to provide the necessary environment variables for authentication and, if necessary, mount fresh configuration files inside the container:

 ```text
 docker run \